London luxury home market risks price crash

 About 4,000 high-end homes are scheduled to be built in 2016 alone, an eight-fold increase on the average number built in London each year.
 The risk of over-building may be tempered by a tight supply in development finance, Farmer said.

-Recent entrants to the market include offices and shops developer British Land (BLND.L), which said in July it would redevelop a block in Mayfair into luxury flats, and Malaysian developers SP Setia (SETI.KL) and Sime Darby (SIME.KL), who plan to build over 3,000 homes at Battersea Power Station.
+Recent entrants to the market include offices and shops developer British Land, which said in July it would redevelop a block in Mayfair into luxury flats, and Malaysian developers SP Setia and Sime Darby, who plan to build over 3,000 homes at Battersea Power Station.

 Other risks include further devaluation of the euro, which would make London property look more expensive, and changes to the UK planning system that make it easier to convert offices to homes and add to the pipeline, EC Harris said.